fabiomsr/Strawberry-Processor/README.md

 ## Provider and OutputHandler

-This package has the folowing provider that you can use to read your input documents, if you want you custom provider you can implement the Provider interface.
+This package has the following provider that you can use to read your input documents if you want your custom provider you can implement the Provider interface.

 - JSONProvider, JSONFileProvider and TomlFileProvider .

-And it has the following output handler, you can also write your own output handler by implementing the OutputHandler interface.
+And it has the following output handler, you can also write your output handler by implementing the OutputHandler interface.

 - DefaultOutputHandler prints the result on the console.
 - FileOutputHandler saves the result in a file.